Skip to main content

 Craig H. Neilsen Foundation Research Support

-Received funding through the Craig H. Neilsen Foundation to support my work in the Chen Lab.
+Received funding through the Craig H. Neilsen Foundation to support academic spinal cord injury research.

 TalkNovember 2025